AuvaLab/itext2kg/README.md

 ![prompts](./docs/prompts_.png)

 ## Modules and Examples
+All the examples are provided in the following jupyter notebook [example](./examples/examples_of_use.ipynb).

 The Document Distiller module reformulates raw documents into predefined and semantic blocks using LLMs.
 It utilizes a schema to guide the extraction of specific information from each document.